-Your most recent superannuation statement should show if you have any personal insurances in place through your fund.
-If you’re not sure, get in touch with your super fund to find out.
+Your most recent superannuation statement should show if you have any insurance in place through your fund.
+If you’re not sure, contact your super fund for more information.

-When you take out life cover and other personal insurance through your super, the cost of cover (the premiums) is paid out of your superannuation balance.
-This could be a cost effective way to pay for insurance cover.
+When you take out insurance through your super, the cost of cover (the premium) is paid out of your superannuation balance.
+This could be a cost-effective way to pay for insurance cover.

 As super funds arrange ‘group’ cover for a large number of fund members, the premiums can be cheaper than if you were to arrange your own, separate insurance directly through an insurer.

-It is important to think about how much cover you need.
-If it turns out you are underinsured, you may be able to top up your level of cover through your fund, or consider taking out insurance directly through an insurer of your choosing.
+If it turns out you are uninsured, you may be able to top up your level of cover through your fund, or, consider taking out insurance directly through an insurer of your choice.